jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 In that case, I should stop calling them pointers to pointers.
 They are, but I should stop calling them that.

-It would so much simplify the usage of the language.
+It might so much simplify the usage of the language.
 If you have to consider any symbol a reference, then it might be totally inaccessible to children, for instance.

 These contemplations have everything to do with the implications of automatic containment.
 Every symbol is a reference.
 But in the original Symbol, the target of all the redirections was the object itself.
 I have to uphold that, for a better understandable language.